ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/integer-squaring.md

     this workflow consumes build minutes for the course's organization!
 As such, you should only commit to your repository once you have made substantive changes to your project and you are ready to confirm its correctness.
-Before you commit to your repository, you can still run checks on your own computer by either using Poetry or Docker and GatorGrader.
+Before you commit to your repository, you can should run checks on your own computer by running `gatorgrade --config config/gatorgrade.yml`.

 ## Project Reflection